tbngocdoan/sql-for-data-analytics/README.md

-# sql-for-data-analytics
+# SQL_for_Data_Analytics
-My SQL learning journey for Data Analytics from ZERO to HERO
+My SQL learning journey for Data Analytics from ZERO to HERO!